Constraints on primordial non-Gaussianity from Quaia: Data

-For our fiducial analysis we split the \quaia sample into two redshift bins corresponding to sources with spectro-photometric redshifts above and below $z_p=1.47$.
-These are the same bins used in the analyses of \cite{2306.17748} and \cite{2410.24134}, and we will refer to them as the ``Low-$z$'' and ``High-$z$'' redshift bins.
+For our fiducial analysis we split the \quaia sample into two redshift bins corresponding to sources with spectro-photometric redshifts above and below the median redshift of the sample $z_p=1.47$.
+These are the same bins used in the analyses of \cite{2306.17748,2410.24134}, and we will refer to them as the ``Low-$z$'' and ``High-$z$'' redshift bins respectively.
+Splitting the catalog in these two redshift bin represents a good compromise to introduce tomographic capabilities while keeping shot noise in each redshift bin under control.
+In \cite{2402.05761} we found in fact that splitting the catalog in more than two redshift bins led us to a minor loss in the precision of derived cosmological constraints.
 The redshift distributions for both bins were estimated by stacking the Gaussian probability density functions of each source, which was found to be a good approximation in \cite{2306.17748}.
+The final redshift distribution $p(z)$ for both bins is shown in Fig.~\ref{fig:maps}.
 The survey selection function for each bin, which characterises the fraction of sources missed by the catalog across the sky, was estimated as described in \cite{2306.17749}.
 The catalog and survey selection function were then used to construct quasar overdensity maps as described in \cite{2306.17748}.
-Since we are only interested in the clustering signal on relatively large scales, these maps were generated using the \hpx pixelisation scheme with resolution parameter $N_{\rm side}=256$, corresponding to a pixel size of $\delta\theta_{\rm pix}\sim0.23^\circ$.
+Since we are only interested in the clustering signal on relatively large scales, these maps were generated using the \hpx \footnote{\url{https://healpix.sourceforge.io}} pixelisation scheme with resolution parameter $N_{\rm side}=256$, corresponding to a pixel size of $\delta\theta_{\rm pix}\sim0.23^\circ$, and they are shown in Fig.~\ref{fig:maps}.
 As part of our robustness tests, we will also consider a single redshift bin containing all \quaia sources with $0<z_p\lesssim4.5$.